 After some shopping, Sally & I caught a cab back to the ship, while the group continued on to one more stop.
 After dinner, we turned in, but set our alarms to catch the sail away at 11:00pm, since the cities are often lit up at night.

-While the picture isn’t very good, I did take this shoot of a most unusual yacht as we were leaving.
+While the picture isn’t very good, I did take this shot of a most unusual yacht as we were leaving.
 I looked it up on-line and discovered it is the 13th largest yacht in the world (390 feet) and was built for a Russian entrepreneur.
 It is called “A”.
-Notice the “upside down” bow construction.
+Notice the unusual “upside down” bow construction.